Home | Register | Schedule | Keynote & Expanded Sessions | Breakouts | Sponsors | Downloads

 Presented by: Kaylie Burns Gahagan, Director of Advancement, Genessis Lopez, Advancement Coordinator, and Andrew Kochen, Communications Specialist, Missions Inc. Programs

-Capital Campaign: Where Finance Meets People
+Capital Campaigns: Where Finance Meets People

 Track: Relationship Building